jraleman/cv/index.md

 > - Spearheaded the development and maintenance of highly scalable web application using React for front-end development, ensuring an optimal user experience across browsers.

 > - Led codebase refactoring initiatives to improve code quality, maintainability, and scalability, resulting in a 30% reduction in technical debt and a 15% improvement in system performance.

+> - Mentored a team of 4 junior developers, resulting in a 40% improvement in code quality and a 35% reduction in production bugs.

 > - Develop and integrate new features, particularly within form functionalities.
 Enhance user interface and experience by adding user-requested features and improving form interactions.